hannah1ee/cse15l-lab-reports/lab02.md

 - the relevant argument for handleRequest was the url and the uri for addMessage. the values of the relevant fields of the class was the user, chat_message, and requests
 - the value of user was changed to stephen, the chat_message to goodbyeworld.

+## Part 02: using the command line

+### Screenshot #3: absolute path to the private key for my SSH key for logging into ieng6

+### Screenshot #4: absolute path to the public key for your SSH key for logging into ieng6

+### Screenshot #5: terminal interaction where you log into your ieng6 account without being asked for a password.